aolney/easy2edm/README.md

 5. Download abstracts (requires EasyChair Premium)

-Go to _Premium -> Track data download -> CSV -> submissions.csv_.
+Go to _Premium -> Track data download -> CSV data, or download only a subset of these tables click here -> submissions.csv_.
 Place this file in the directory as described above.
 If present, the abstracts will be generated into the BibTeX files for ingestion by the Anthology scripts.

-##
+## First run of script

-When you run the script for the first time, create a dummy pdf file for the full volume consolidated PDF file and the front matter proceedings file using the above file naming convention.
+Before you run the script for the first time, create a dummy pdf file for the full volume consolidated PDF file and the front matter proceedings file using the above file naming convention, and put these in the top `pdf` subfolder.
 We will replace the dummy files later and repeat the procedure.

-Run the script:

-    $ python3 easy2acl.py

-When the script has finished, you will see the following additional files in the `proceedings` folder.
+Now run `easy2edm.ipynb`.
+It will populate the `proceedings` first with accepted pdfs and their bibtex.

     |-- proceedings/
         `-- cdrom/